yittoo/SSR-Practice/README.md

 # This is repo I used to practice SSR.
-Due to libraries used and not caring about security code *might* be vulnerable.
+Due to libraries used and not caring about security.
+Code *might* be vulnerable.
 Use at your own risk.

 ------

-To use:
+###To use:

 npm init

 npm run dev